Lord-Cinders/lethargy/README.md

 # lethargy
-instead of spending 2 seconds clicking on a link, spend hours trying to automate it <br />
+Instead of spending 2 seconds clicking on a link, spend hours trying to automate it <br />
 Meeting id fetcher and Auto Meeting joining